percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 3

-This variable is used to specify Out-Of-Order committing (which is used to improve parallel applying performance).
-Allowed values are:
+This variable is used to specify out-of-order committing (which is used to improve parallel applying performance).
+The following values are available:

  * ``0`` - BYPASS: all commit order monitoring is turned off (useful for measuring performance penalty)
- * ``1`` - OOOC: allow out of order committing for all transactions
+ * ``1`` - OOOC: allow out-of-order committing for all transactions
- * ``2`` - LOCAL_OOOC: allow out of order committing only for local transactions
+ * ``2`` - LOCAL_OOOC: allow out-of-order committing only for local transactions
- * ``3`` - NO_OOOC: no out of order committing is allowed (strict total order committing)
+ * ``3`` - NO_OOOC: no out-of-order committing is allowed (strict total order committing)

 .. variable::  repl.key_format